Cache Hit Percentage (CHP)

-The cache hit percentage (CHP) gives precise information about the amount of files served from the CDN without any request to the origin server.
+The cache hit percentage (CHP) gives precise information about the amount of files served from the CDN without any requests to the origin server.
 In this post we will highlight what has an impact on CHP and what can be done to improve it.
-The cache hit ratio will only apply for pull zones.
+The cache hit ratio will only apply for Pull Zones.

 A number of factors can influence the CHP in various ways:

-- Query strings: If query strings (QS) are not ignored, each QS will create a new cache entry.
+- Query strings: If query strings are not ignored, each query string will create a new cache entry.
 This can be an important feature to distinguish different version of a file but it will cause extra cache entries if not used properly.
-QS can be ignored (see zone settings) and regardless of the query string, it will always be cached as the same file.
+Query strings can be ignored (see Zone settings) and regardless of the query string, it will always be cached as the same file.

-- Expire headers: KeyCDN will honor all HTTP headers from the origin server (and overwrite them as defined in the dashboard).
-It’s important to define meaningful expire values.
+- Expire headers: KeyCDN will honor all HTTP headers from the origin server (and overwrite them as defined in the Zone settings).
+It's important to define meaningful

 - New files: Every new file needs to be initially fetched and cached from each POP all around the world.
 This will result in one cache miss for each file and POP.

 - User generated content (long tail content): The traffic pattern will also have a great impact on the CHP.
 In case of user generated content, new files need to be cached all the time (which will lead to a lower CHP).